Updated by Dan Price on July 25, 2017

 If you like exploring videos on your laptop and watching them on your TV, good news: there’s a browser plugin for that.
 Read more about it here.

-If you’re a Chrome user, I’ve written an article about completely controlling XBMC from Chrome.
+If you’re a Chrome user, we have written an article about completely controlling XBMC from Chrome.
 Check it out, because there are more than a few good Chrome extensions for doing this.

-The most recent version of XBMC – 12.0, codenamed Frodo – offers integration with a variety of personal video recorder setups.
+The most recent version of XBMC – 13.0, codenamed Gotham – offers integration with a variety of personal video recorder setups.
 This means you can watch live TV and browse your recordings, all from within the XBMC interface.

 6.7 Adding Multiple File Movies

 This is a minor annoyance at best, but it came up for me so I thought I’d go over it.
 Your collection may contain instances of one movie taking up multiple files – for example, if you ripped your extended edition of The Two Towers, you likely ended up with two files.
 You could combine these files using video editing software but most people don’t bother.

 Anyway, if you’ve got movies like this in your digital collection you’re probably annoyed to see that XBMC added multiple “copies” of your movie – one for each part.

 The solution is simple, if not obvious.
 Put all parts of your movie in one folder, and name that folder the way you would otherwise name an individual video file (for example, The Lord of the Rings: The Two Towers (2002).avi).
 Then name the files in that folder the same name, followed by a dash (–), the letters cd and a number (i.e., The Lord of the Rings: The Two Towers (2002)-cd1.avi and The Lord of the Rings: The Two Towers (2002)-cd2.avi).